 Monday, June 16, 2014

 1) I daily fight a rare form of stomach cancer.
 I was diagnosed with cancer of the stomach 4 yrs ago.
 Within a week I had 80% of my stomach removed.
 Motherhood and the way I mother has forever changed since then.
 The day the Dr. told me I had cancer I dropped to my knees in prayer.
 Prayer filled with fear and many tears.
-My first thought was have I mothered my children the way God willed for me.
-Did I reflect the love that I have for my faith to them in my daily actions.
-Was I too lax in discipline.
-Did I instruct them on the teachings of our Catholic Faith so they would know their faith and share it with others.
-Do they know how much I love them and more importantly how much Jesus and Mary love them.
+My first thought was to have I mothered my children the way God willed for me.
+Did I reflect the love that I have for my faith to them in my daily actions?
+Was I too lax in discipline?
+Did I instruct them on the teachings of our Catholic Faith so they would know their faith and share it with others?
+Do they know how much I love them and more importantly how much Jesus and Mary love them?
 So many thoughts, so little time.
-Please God my children need me let me live.
+Please, God, my children need me to let me live.

-3) Saturday June 7th my son Nicholas had his graduation party.
+3) Saturday, June 7th my son Nicholas had his graduation party.
 My son graduated and he thanked me for homeschooling him, even when I was sick.
 He wants to be a youth minister and is involved in a Bible study this summer for youth.
 Megan had her first article printed in the local Catholic paper.
 It was based on the book that she recently had published, called “The Greatest of these is Love.”
-Alexandra attented DWeek a 4 day retreat where the youth go to daily mass and Adoration.
+Alexandra attended DWeek a 4-day retreat where the youth go to daily mass and Adoration.
 She wants to be a Missionary of Charity.
 My daughter wants to be a nun.
 Wow!
-Thank you Jesus!
+Thank you, Jesus!